-Tasks to demonstrate this outcome should be designed to connect academic learning with workplace practice and may be performed in one or more of the following types of work-integrated learning i) National Senior Certificate with rating codes:
+Tasks to demonstrate this outcome should be designed to connect academic learning with workplace practice and may be performed in one or more of the following types of work-integrated learning.

 - i) Work-directed theoretical learning.

 - ii) Problem-based learning.

 - iii) Project-based learning.

 - iv) Work-based learning, and

 - v) Simulated learning.